Stable link to this page: https://doi.org/10.7299/X75B02M5

 -

 “Users” may create and/or edit Arctos Handbook pages and organize (assign labels and milestone or vote by reacting) Issues.
-To become a member of this team, send an email with your name, institution, Arctos username and GitHub username to arctos-working-group-officers@googlegroups.com.
+To become a member of this team, send an email with your name, institution, Arctos username and Github username to arctos-working-group-officers@googlegroups.com.

 -

-Look for an invitation in your email folder from GitHub for the Arctos Repositories, and use the invitation to sign in to GitHub.
+Look for an invitation in your email folder from Github for the Arctos Repositories, and use the invitation to sign in to Github.
 Make sure you sign in to Github prior to attempting access Arctos repositories.

 -